 The contents of this catalog represent the most current information available at the time of publication.
 However, during the period of time covered by this catalog, it is reasonable to expect changes to be made with respect to this information without prior notice.
-The online version, found at https://veterinary.rossu.edu/media/15251/academic-catalog-2021, is the most current and accurate representation of RUSVM's academic catalog.
+The online version, veterinary.rossu.edu/media/12201/academiccatalog.pdf, is the most current and accurate representation of RUSVM's academic catalog.
 It is updated frequently to give you the most current catalog information, and students are responsible for reviewing the changes.